Woman faced $50K fine for missing shingle after bylaw complaint | CBC News

 Woman faced $50K fine for missing shingle after bylaw complaint

-A woman who was handed an order by the city to fix a shingle on a home she owns in Vanier or face a fine of $50,000 says the handling of the matter was heavy-handed and unfair.
+An Ottawa woman who was handed an order by the city to fix a single shingle on a home she owns or face a $50,000 fine says the handling of the matter was heavy-handed and unfair.

-Heather Borquez's house lost the shingle during the derecho that swept through Ottawa in May.
+Heather Borquez's house in Vanier lost the shingle during the derecho that swept through in May.

 "I couldn't understand why I was the only person on the street getting that kind of a letter when there are lots of houses in the neighbourhood that are in much, much, much worse shape than mine," she said.

 "Not true.
-I wasn't even here when the [bylaw officer] came," said Borquez, who rents the wartime bungalow on Dagmar Street to a family of newly-arrived immigrants from Afghanistan.
+I wasn't even here when the [bylaw officer] came," said Borquez, who rents the wartime bungalow north of Montreal Road to a family of new immigrants from Afghanistan.

 The minor damage to the roof, since repaired, was only visible from the property of a neighbour who nearby residents say has a long history of lodging nuisance complaints with Ottawa bylaw.